 I wish the process were a bit more upfront.
 Until we have a better solution, use this workout to remove the barrier.
 If you have to often share files, I would suggest you use an efficient file-sharing app like Dropbox.
 It also offers seamless collaboration and is available for free.

-Have any question?
+Have any questions?
 Do let us know that in the comments below.

 You might want to refer these posts as well:

-- How to Add Emoji To Emails in Mail App in macOS Mojave
+- How to Add Emoji To Emails in Mail App on Mac

-- How to Change the System Accent Color in macOS Mojave on Mac
+- How to Change the System Accent Color on Mac

-- How to Use Continuity Camera in macOS Mojave and iOS 12
+- How to Use Continuity Camera on Mac, iPhone, and iPad